 Taking an approved Defensive Driving Course earns Florida drivers an auto insurance discount, whether it is a Basic Driver Improvement Course (for drivers not yet 55 years old) or a Mature Driver Program (for drivers 55 and above).
 You will be entitled to a certain amount of premium reduction under the Defensive Driver Discount — or an equivalent discount of a different name depending on your insurer — as it is your legal right to receive one.

 You can also take the class to reduce the number of traffic points on your record.
-We found a total of 31 approved Florida Defensive Driving course providers, listed in two tables at the end of the article.
+Choose from 31 approved Florida Defensive Driving course providers.

 Benefits of taking a defensive driving course in Florida

 Aside from its intangible benefits of honing your safe driving techniques, another advantage when you voluntarily take a Defensive Driving class is the financial return on your insurance premiums.

 Car insurance discount — Basic Driver Improvement course

 Also referred to as the 4 hours BDI — after successfully completing a Basic Defensive Driving class, Florida drivers are entitled to up to 10% premium reduction authorized by the state of Florida.
 Your provider will issue a course-completion certificate, which will qualify you to enjoy your insurance discount.
 Once your insurance company receives this, they'll process the discount.
 You can hold on to this privilege for a 3-year period as long as you observe these conditions within that time: